 Source: Microsoft Security Blog / CData, 2026 | ooty.io

+Rug pulls exploit the trust model.
 MCP tool definitions can change after installation.
-An attacker who controls an MCP server can present a legitimate-looking tool for initial approval, then silently modify its behaviour — rerouting credentials, adding hidden instructions, or expanding what data the tool accesses.
-(Source: Practical DevSecOps)
+An attacker controlling a server can present a legitimate tool for initial approval, then silently modify its behaviour to reroute credentials or expand data access.
+No notification, no re-approval.

-MCP sampling (where the server can request additional AI completions) introduces attack vectors for conversation hijacking, covert tool invocation, and resource theft.
-Palo Alto Unit42 published detailed research on these attack patterns in 2025.
-(Source: Palo Alto Unit42)
+Prompt injection through sampling.
+MCP's sampling capability, where the server can request additional AI completions, introduces vectors for conversation hijacking and covert tool invocation.
+Palo Alto Unit42 published detailed research on these patterns.

 Security Risk Landscape